If you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 How to Use It:

-• Dilute the disinfectant in water according to the manufacturer’s specifications.
+• Dilute the disinfectant according to the manufacturer’s label and apply it to the affected area.

 Vinegar and Baking Soda